 A. Ramsey County Library is committed to early literacy.
 We host storytimes every weekday somewhere in our system.
 Family Storytime (ages 2 to 5) generally lasts 30 minutes and includes books, songs, fingerplays, storytelling and movement activities to get kids fired up about reading.
-Baby & Me storytime (infants 6 to 23 months) is shorter with a playtime afterwards and is intended to introduce the joys of books.
+Baby & Me storytime (infants 6 to 23 months) is shorter with a playtime afterwards and is intended to introduce the joys of reading, singing, and playing together to caregivers and their babies.
 Hope you can join us!

 *Storybags are kept at several of our branches and consist of two picture books and one toy, puppet or puzzle.
 They can be found in the online catalog under the keyword 'storybag'.** Storykits are large tubs kept at the library in Roseville that contain books and objects/toys that center on a theme (such as Seasons or Dinosaurs) and are intended for ages 3 to 5.
 These unique kits can be found in the online catalog under the keyword 'storykit'.
 Still have questions?
 Ask a librarian!